From James Bond to Grace Kelly, Monaco has been both a home and a vacation spot for many celebrities and wealthy elite, both fictional and real.

 Monaco is a popular tourist destination and attracts residents from all over the world.

-Monaco has a mix of people from all nationalities.
-There are over 130 different nationalities that can be found in Monaco, and over 75% of Monaco residents were born outside of Monaco.
+People of all different nationalities call Monaco home.
+Over 130 different nationalities can be found in Monaco, and over 75% of Monaco residents were born outside of the state.

 Taxes in Monaco